wso2-attic/ballerina-integrator/README.md

            }
        }

-       // Select the bidder with the highest bid if (bidder1Bid > bidder2Bid) {
+       // Select the bidder with the highest bid. if (bidder1Bid > bidder2Bid) {
            if (bidder1Bid > bidder3Bid) {
                jsonHighestBid = untaint jsonResponseBidder1;